-History of Immigration Laws in the US and the West
+Immigration Series; Session 2: History of the Immigration Laws in the U.S. and the West

 PASSPORT, or safe conduct in time of war, a document granted by a belligerent power to protect persons and property from the operation of hostilities.
 In its more familiar sense a passport is a document authorizing a person to pass out of or into a country, or a licence or safe-conduct to.
 The person specified therein and authenticating his right to aid and protection.
 Although most foreign countries may now be entered without passports, the English foreign office recommends travellers to furnish themselves with them, as affording a ready means of identification in case of need.